Nonfat Milk, Dry lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Nonfat Milk, Dry?

-The lysine-arginine ratio of Nonfat Milk, Dry is 2.19.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Nonfat Milk, Dry is 2.19, calculated from 1232.00mg lysine and 563.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick